BrayanLemusQ/Online-Roulette/README.md

 # Online-Roulette
-This repository implements an API that represents an online betting roulette.
-In this version there is a complete database configuration.
-This database contains two tables that stores the created roulettes and the bets that have been made.
+This repository implements an `API` that represents an ***online betting roulette***.
+In this version there is a complete configuration to open new roulettes, bet on it, closed these roulettes and get results.
+The operation, parameters, received information and more are shown below (It is recommended to read the entire operation in order to use the `API` correctly).

-By using two specific endpoint you can add a new Roulette and a new Bet.
+## Operating Principle

+The Online-Roulette meets the following functions.
+- Creates new roulettes with an unique Id
+- Open existing roulettes.
+You must open a roulette before betting on it.
+- List existing roulettes and show theire status
+- Each roulette has the following betting option:
+  - Numbers between **0 - 36** (*Just integers*)
+  - Colors: **"black"** or **"red"**
+    - You can only choose ***one number or one color by bet***.
+(If you want to choose both you should make one bet for a number and one bet for a color)
+- Close an existing open roulette.
+This step choose an aleatory number or color and send the respective bets with the results.
+  - Hit the right number pays 5 times the bet
+  - Hit the color pays 1.8 times the bet

 ## Operation

+The database where the data would be stored is created automatically.
+Add the following user with all the priviliges in mysql server

+    HOST : 'localhost'
+    USER : 'roulettesadmin'
+    PASSOWORD : 'admin'

-Make sure the virtual environment is running.
+Make sure the virtual environment is running on your terminal.
 The word `(env)` should be at the beginning of the command line on the terminal as it shows the following line:

     (env) PS C:\Desktop\Online-Roulette>